mark-watson/Clojure-AI-Book/manuscript/libpython.md

-# Python/Clojure Interoperation Using the libpython-clj Library
+# Python/Clojure Interoperation Using the libpython-clj Library {#libpython}

 In the last chapter we used the Java OpenNLP library for natural language processing (NLP).
 Here we take an alternative approach of using the **libpython-clj** library to access the [spaCy](https://spacy.io) NLP library implemented in Python (and the embedded compiled code written in FORTRAN and C/C++).
 The **libpython-clj** library can also be used to tap into the wealth of deep learning and numerical computation libraries written in Python.
 See the file **INSTALL_MLW.txt** for project dependencies.